-Eloquentia Perfecta: Written and Visual Communication Core Requirement Core Requirement Core component title Eloquentia Perfecta: Written and Visual C 1900 ommunication: ENGL 1900; ENGL 1920; ENG GL 2005 (1905); EAP 1900 / CORE Minimum credit hours 3 Core-specific pre-/co-requisites and/or requirements 25; SAT Verbal with a minimum score of 6 English Portfolio with a minimum score of Pre-requisites: ONE OF THE FOLLOWING: ENGL 1500; PST [ENGL] 1505; EAP 1500; ACT English with a minimum score of 25; SAT Verbal with a minimum score of 600; EVIDENCE-BASED READ/WRIT SCORE with a minimum score of 600; or SLU English Portfolio with a minimum score of P. Should be completed during a student's first 36 credit hours at SLU Core component summary Eloquentia Perfecta: Written and Visual Communication Core Courses are part of a rigorous and cohesive sequence designed to cultivate "perfect eloquence" in writing, speaking and other forms of creative public expression in alignment with the foundational goals of the Jesuit Ratio Studiorum .
+Eloquentia Perfecta: Written a nd Visual Communication Core Requirement Core component title Eloquentia Perfecta: Written and Visual C 1900 Eloquentia Perfecta: Written and Visual Communication: ENGL 1900; ENGL 1920; ENGL 2005 (1905); EAP 1900 / COR 1900 Minimum credit hours 3 Core-specific pre-/co-requisites and/or requirements Pre-requisites: ONE OF THE FOLLOWING: ENGL 1500; PST [ENGL] 1505; EAP 1500; ACT English with a minimum score of 25; SAT Verbal with a minimum score of 600; EVIDENCE-BASED READ/WRIT SCORE with a minimum score of 600; or SLI English Portfolio with a minimum score of P. Should be completed during a student's first 36 credit hours at SLU Core component summary Eloquentia Perfecta: Written and Visual Communication Core Courses are part of a rigorous and cohesive sequence designed to cultivate "perfect eloquence" in writing, speaking and other forms of creative public expression in alignment with the foundational goals of the Jesuit Ratio Studiorum .
 In these courses, students are trained in the five duties of the rhetorician: invention, arrangement, style, memory, and delivery.
 Courses that satisfy the Written and Visual Requirement develop students' ability to write effective messages and arguments in expository prose, design effective visual messages and arguments, participate in academic discourse, and advocate for the common good.
 Students advance their writing and visual design skills through a variety of formal and informal assignments that require several stages of invention and revision and the acknowledgement of multiple and contradictory perspectives.
 Through these assignments, students gain rhetorical awareness of purposes, audiences, and contexts.
 They also reflect on the ways in which rhetorically fluent communication is vital to ethical public discourse, understood as effective Core component learning outcomes Students who complete this Core component will be able to: Write and design purposeful messages and arguments attuned to the particularities of context and audience Analyze written and visual messages and arguments from appropriate sources from multiple and contradictory perspectives Summarize, paraphrase, and quote from appropriate sources in support of specific claims Critically evaluate their own and others' rhetorical choices Develop their written and visual claims through several stages of invention and revision Reflect on the ways in which rhetorically proficient written and visual communication contributes to ethical public discourse Core SLO(s) that this component is Introduce Develop Achieve designed to intentionally advance SLO 2, SLO 3, SLO 4, SLO 8 SLO 4